MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-core-capabilities.md

 ## Send or receive message

 You can send and receive messages using the Bot Framework.
-The app listens for the user to send a message , and when it receives this message, it deletes the conversation state and sends a message back to the user.
+The app listens for the user to send a message, and when it receives this message, it deletes the conversation state and sends a message back to the user.
 The app also keeps track of the number of messages received in a conversation and echoes back the user’s message with a count of messages received so far.

 # [.NET](#tab/dotnet6)